TosbackCgusBridge-Bot/CGUs-versions/Blair/Privacy Policy.md

 *   • Assist you in customer service communications
 *   • Administer "My Account" information, online forms, and other website features
 *   • Enable you to check out and complete your purchases, and to fill and ship your orders
-*   • Send you special announcements or promotional information about new products or services and upcoming events, and to allow our Orchard Brands family or affiliated companies and our other trusted third party partners to do the same
+*   • Send you special announcements or promotional information about new products or services and upcoming events, and to allow our Bluestem Brands, Inc. family or affiliated companies and our other trusted third party partners to do the same
 *   • Send you printed catalogs in the mail
 *   • Share your information as necessary, with trusted third-party companies that provide support services to us or with which we partner to provide services, including special programs, offers and discounts
 *   • Operate, evaluate and improve our business (including developing new products and services. managing our communications. analyzing our products. performing data analytics. and performing accounting, auditing and other internal functions)